 In response to a clear need for a seamless and efficient digital-first book publishing solution, we assembled a collection of PubSweet components into a community-driven platform.
-Editoria is being developed in partnership with UC Press and the California Digital Library with funding from the Mellon Foundation.
-We are looking for new partners to join the community, adopt editoria, and contribute to the future vision.
+Editoria is being developed in partnership with UC Press and the California Digital Library with funding from the Andrew W. Mellon Foundation.
+We are always looking for new partners to join the community, adopt Editoria, and contribute to the future vision.

 Explore how Editoria has changed books production for the University of California Press.

 We are rethinking journal publishing to take advantage of the web and address ongoing challenges, and leverage new opportunities for publishers.
 Our collection of PubSweet components for manuscript submission, known as xPub, focus digitizing the entire submission workflow—from author upload to production.
 Our founding publisher partners are UC Press, eLife, and Hindawi, but we are always looking for new partners interested in joining our effort and revolutionizing how we publish.